luukvbaal/statuscol.nvim/README.md

-    auto = false,        -- when true, the segment will not be drawn if no signs matching -- the pattern are currently placed in the buffer. fillchar = " ",      -- character used to fill a segment with less signs than maxwidth }
+    auto = false,        -- when true, the segment will not be drawn if no signs matching -- the pattern are currently placed in the buffer. fillchar = " ",      -- character used to fill a segment with less signs than maxwidth wrap = false,        -- when true, signs in this segment will also be drawn on the -- virtual or wrapped part of a line (when v:virtnum != 0).
+  }
 }
 ```